SpacefulSpecies/App/README.md

 - slim settings and services from config file used by [php-di/slim-bridge](https://github.com/PHP-DI/Slim-Bridge)
 - override slim settings with environment and path variables (debug, cache)
 - app settings and services used by the framework (like Twig)
-- project config files (parameters, services, routes) from config path
+- config files from {configPath} in alphabetic order
-- override with environment specific project config files from {configPath}/{envName}
+- environment specific config files from {configPath}/{envName} in alphabetic order
-- definitions added with ->addDefinition() in the order they were added.
+- definitions added with ->addDefinition() in the order they were added